BreaMiller/liteflix/transparent-camera-landing/LITEFLIX_REBRANDING_SUMMARY.md

 - ✅ Enhanced blur effects from 30px to 60px

 **Hero Section (`HeroSection.tsx`)**
-- ✅ Updated header text from "See Through Tomorrow" to "Moments that Outlast Memories"
+- ✅ Updated header text from "See Through Tomorrow" to "Moments That Outlast Memories"
 - ✅ Enhanced blur effects from 20px to 50px

 **Footer Component (`Footer.tsx`)**